jsandersrocks/azure-content/articles/app-service-mobile/app-service-mobile-how-to-configure-facebook-authentication.md

 4. When done configuring authentication, click **Save**.

+5. Test your setup by going to your browser and trying to login.
+For example:  https://contoso.azurewebsites.net/.auth/login/facebook .
+If there are any configuration errors with your facebook setup, you will be able to see these in the browser.
+You can also take an https trace using Postman or Fiddler to catch any issues.

 You are now ready to use Facebook for authentication in your app.

 ## <a name="related-content"> </a>Related Content